Skip to content

 Pluggable persistence for MCP-Session-Id lifecycle.

-The transport calls :meth:create after a successful initialize and :meth:exists on every subsequent request to enforce that clients re-initialize after a server restart. :meth:destroy is invoked on HTTP DELETE.
+The transport calls :meth:create after a successful initialize — binding the new session to the authenticated principal — and :meth:owner on every subsequent request to enforce both that clients re-initialize after a server restart and that a session minted under one principal cannot be presented by another. :meth:destroy is invoked on HTTP DELETE (after the same ownership check).

 InMemorySessionStore